-- Poetry assignment 1: A poem (or a 250 to 500-word Prose Poem) titled "Self-Portrait," modeled on "Self-Portrait" by Adam Zagajewski, "Self-Portrait" by Linda Pastan, and/or "Self-Portrait" by Edward Hirsch. - Poetry Assignment 2: A poem written in the Ghazal form-a form made up of a minimum of five self-contained couplets, each couplet combining an abstract line and a line containing a visual image (similar to a Haiku).
+- Poetry assignment 1: A poem (or a 250 to 500-word Prose Poem) titled "Self-Portrait,") modeled on "Self-Portrait" by Adam Zagajewski; or "Self-Portrait" by Linda Pastan; or "Self-Portrait" by Edward Hirsch; or "Written by Himself," by Gregory Pardlo; or "Parts of an Autobiography" by Carmen Giménez Smith. - Poetry Assignment 2: A poem written in the Ghazal form-a form made up of a minimum of five self-contained couplets, each couplet combining an abstract line and a line containing a visual image (similar to a Haiku).
 Your Ghazal can be in strict form or in a modified less strict form. - Poetry Assignment 3: A short poem that contains images, which appeal to the senses.
 Base the poem on a photograph or an object (such as a car, an article of clothing, pair of shoes, a bird you often see, or something in your home.)
 Must contain at least one metaphor or simile. - Poetry Assignment 4: Narrative Poem.
 Write a poem that tells a story in fixed stanza form in a more or less regular meter or rhythm (rhymed or unrhymed).
-You may choose a 4-, 5-, or 6-stress line.
+You may choose a 4-, 5-, or 6-beat (stress) line.
 The story you tell may reflect your ethnic or cultural identity. - Poetry Assignment # 5: Poem in a Traditional Form: Write a Sonnet (any type), Sestina, Villanelle, or Pantoum.
 Poem may be rhymed or unrhymed, in accentual meter or free verse.